Away nears 100K stylish suitcases sold as it raises $20M

 I’ve been testing Away’s checked and carry-on luggage and found them to hit the sweet spot between its competitors.
 The shells don’t crack or dent under abuse.
 The phone charger with external USB plug on the carry-on is useful when you don’t want to sit on the floor of an airport.
 And they fit a remarkable amount of stuff in a compact package.
 And since you buy them straight from Away, rather than marked-up through a third-party retailer, the $225 to $245 carry-ons and $275 to $295 checked bags are a good bang for their buck.

-Perhaps my only real complaint is since they feature a hard exterior clam shell design, you have to fully unzip the bag to be able to jam something in last-minute.
+My biggest complaint is since they feature a hard exterior clam shell design, you have to fully unzip the bag to be able to jam something in last-minute.
 But Rubio says Away has heard that feedback and the startup is developing a product to address it.
+There are certainly decent quality alternatives at a lower price.
+Since the shell is lightweight, it can feel a little flimsy.
+Still, no other luggage has taken the beating I dish out with so little visible wear-and-tear.

 Luggage might not be the sexiest business, and its far from a traditional software startup.
 Yet Away proves there are plenty of commerce markets left to disrupt if companies are willing to listen to what customers really need.